C$^*$-simple groups: amalgamated free products, HNN extensions, and fundamental groups of 3-manifolds

-\section{Introduction}
+\section{\textbf{Introduction }}

-In the first part of this paper, we analyse actions of groups on trees, and we establish that the reduced C$^*$-algebras of some of these groups are simple.
+In the first part of this paper, we analyze actions of groups on trees, and we establish that the reduced C$^*$-algebras of some of these groups are simple.
 In the second part, we apply this to fundamental groups of compact $3$-manifolds and their subnormal subgroups.

 Given a group $\Gamma$, recall that its \emph{reduced C$\,{}^*$-algebra} $C^*_r(\Gamma)$ is the closure for the operator norm of the group algebra $\mathbf C [\Gamma]$ acting by the left-regular representation on the Hilbert space $\ell^2(\Gamma)$.
-For an introduction to group C$^*$-algebras, see for example Chapter VII of \cite{Davi--96}.
+For an introduction to group C$^*$-algebras, see for example \cite[Chapter VII]{Davi--96}.
 A group is \emph{C$\,{}^*$-simple} if it is infinite and if its reduced C$^*$-algebra has no non-trivial two-sided ideals.

-Non-abelian free groups are C$^*$-simple.
-The first proof, due to Powers \cite{Powe--75}, relies on a combinatorial property of free groups shared by many other groups, called for this reason \emph{Powers groups}; the definition is recalled in Section \ref{section7} below.
-For now, we emphasize that

-(the converse does \emph{not} hold).
-Whenever a group is known to be a Powers group, the proof involves Proposition \ref{Powersgen} below, or a variant thereof.
-Let us agree that a \begin{itemize} \item[$\bullet$] \emph{strongly Powers group} is a group $\Gamma$ such that any subnormal subgroup $N \ne \{1\}$ of $\Gamma$ is a Powers group. \end{itemize} (The definition of ``subnormal'' is recalled in the proof of Proposition \ref{Powerspart}.)
-More on these groups in Section \ref{section7} and in \cite{Harp--07}.